Nissan Z (RZ34): Specifications

-The Nissan Z uses the same platform, manual transmission and architecture as the 370Z while making use of a nine-speed automatic transmission used previously in other cars like the Nissan Frontier.
+The Nissan Z features the same platform, manual transmission and architecture of the 370Z, while making use of a nine-speed automatic transmission used previously in other cars such as the Nissan Frontier.
 "To be honest, [for] around 80 per cent of the body we changed the parts.
 [However], carryover of parts is very important for us and carryover means reality of affordability so you will be able to enjoy some affordability," said Hiroshi Tamura, chief product specialist of the Nissan Z to Australian publication CarExpert about the part sharing with the 370Z.

-The Nissan Z (base Sport trim known as Fairlady Z Version S in Japan) uses the same VR30DDTT engine as Infiniti Red Sport 400 models (as well as the Nissan Skyline 400R V37 in Japan), and the same FM Platform as previous generation Nissan Z vehicles.
-The VR30DDTT is a 3.0-liter twin turbocharged V6 engine generating a maximum power output of 298 kW at 6400 rpm and 475 Nm of torque at 1600 to 5600 rpm with a redline of 6800 rpm.
+The Nissan Z (base Sport trim known as Fairlady Z Version S in Japan) uses the same VR30DDTT engine from the Infiniti Red Sport 400 models (known as the Nissan Skyline 400R V37 in Japan), and the same Nissan FM Platform from previous two generations of the Z. The VR30DDTT is a 3.0-liter twin turbocharged V6 engine generating a maximum power output of 298 kW at 6,400 rpm and 475 Nm of torque at 1600 to 5600 rpm with a redline of 6,800 rpm.
 The engine also features direct injection and variable valve timing, running up to 14.7 psi of boost.
-Manual transmission models get a carbon-fiber driveshaft, an EXEDY performance clutch, and automatic transmission models get a rev-matching system on downshifts and aluminum paddle shifters.
+Manual transmission models get a carbon-fibre driveshaft, an EXEDY performance clutch, and a rev-matching system on downshifts.
+Automatic transmission models get launch control and aluminum paddle shifters.

 Transmission

-The Z has a 6-speed manual transmission like previous generation Z vehicles.
-Also offered is an optional 9-speed Mercedes-Benz 9G-Tronic automatic transmission with launch control, manufactured under license of Jatco and re-branded as "JR913E".
+The Z has a 6-speed manual transmission, continuing this tradition from previous generation Z models.
+It is also offered with an optional 9-speed Mercedes-Benz 9G-Tronic automatic transmission with launch control, manufactured under license of Jatco and re-branded as "JR913E".

 Interior

-The interior was designed with help of Nismo's SuperGT GT500 class racing driver, Tsugio Matsuda.
-In the interior is a customizable 12.3-inch TFT instrument display, programmable shift indicator, three analog gauges that show turbocharger boost, turbocharger tach (rpm), and battery voltage (which are perched on top of the dash, angled towards the driver), manually adjustable sport bucket seats similar to those found in the Nissan GT-R and can be adjusted eight-way for the driver side and four-way on the passenger side.
-Cloth seats with synthetic suede inserts, and a full cadre of safety nannies and driver-assistance gear are also offered.

-The customers can choose the interior color in Black, Red, or Blue colors.
-On the interior, Nissan also offers is an 8.0-inch touchscreen infotainment system with navigation and NissanConnect Services, six-speaker Bose audio system with active noise cancellation and active sound enhancement.
-Standard safety and tech includes: lane departure warning, automatic braking with pedestrian detection, Apple CarPlay and Android Auto and Intelligent Cruise Control.
+The interior was designed with the help of Nismo and SuperGT GT500 class racing driver, Tsugio Matsuda.
+The interior features a customizable 12.3-inch TFT instrument display, programmable shift indicator, three analog gauges that shows turbocharger boost, turbocharger tach (rpm), and battery voltage (which are perched on top of the dash, angled towards the driver), manually adjustable sport bucket seats similar to those found in the GT-R and can be adjusted eight-way for the driver side and four-way on the passenger side.
+Customers can choose the interior color in Black, Red, or Blue colors.
+Nissan also offered an 8.0-inch touchscreen infotainment system with navigation and NissanConnect Services, six-speaker Bose audio system with active noise cancellation and active sound enhancement.
+Standard safety and tech includes; lane departure warning, automatic braking with pedestrian detection, Apple CarPlay and Android Auto, and Intelligent Cruise Control.